revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 <blockquote markdown="1">

 - Auto Scaling is a feature in AWS that automatically scales the capacity to maintain steady and predictable performance.

 Advantages of Auto Scaling
 - 	Setup Scaling Quickly
-It sets the target utilization levels of multiple resources in a single interface.
-You can see the average utilization level of multiple resources in the same console, i.e., you do not have to move to a different console.
+It sets the target utilization levels of multiple resources in a single interface.You can see the average utilization level of multiple resources in the same console, i.e., you do not have to move to a different console.
 - 	Make Smart Scaling Decisions
-It makes the scaling plans that automate how different resources respond to the changes.
-It optimizes availability and cost.
-It automatically creates the scaling policies and sets the targets based on your preference.
-It also monitors your application and automatically adds or removes the capacity based on the requirements.
+It makes the scaling plans that automate how different resources respond to the changes.It optimizes availability and cost.It automatically creates the scaling policies and sets the targets based on your preference.It also monitors your application and automatically adds or removes the capacity based on the requirements.
 - 	Automatically maintain performance
-Auto Scaling automatically optimizes the application performance and availability even when the workloads are unpredictable.
-It continuously monitors your application to maintain the desired performance level.
-When demand rises, then Auto Scaling automatically scales the resources.
+Auto Scaling automatically optimizes the application performance and availability even when the workloads are unpredictable.It continuously monitors your application to maintain the desired performance level.When demand rises, then Auto Scaling automatically scales the resources.

 </blockquote>